OSU-AIGSA/osu-aigsa.github.io/docs/_posts/2022-10-20-reading-group.md

 time: "1 PM - 2 PM"
 ---

 The [Fall 2022 AIGSA reading group](https:///www.aigsa.club/agisf) is about AGI (Artificial General Intelligence) Safety Fundamentals.
-Join us for the second meeting!
+Join us for the second meeting, **even if you missed the first meeting**!
 Lunch will be provided.

 **Please RSVP** [here](https://forms.gle/kyg8GK6DwvuoQ79Q9).